cloud-hot/proposal/proposal.md

 - 27 June (Midterm Evaluation)
 	- Provide the compilable and runable source code of score CV
+	- provide the compilable and runable source code of posix CV based on score CV.
+	- Pass all posix CV test case

+- 15 July
 	- Provide score CV API valid test case

-- 15 July
 	- Provide score CV function valid test case
-	- provide the compilable and runable source code of posix CV based on score CV.
+	- Provide the compilable and runable source code of classic CV based on score CV.
-	- Pass all posix CV test case

 - 10 August
-	- Provide the compilable and runable source code of classic CV based on score CV.
 	- Provide classic CV API valid test case
 	- Provide classic CV function valid test case
+	- Improve the classic CV capabilities, such as dealing with priority inversion.

 - 22 August
 	- Integrate all the source code and related documents to RTEMS, if possible merge the patch to mainline.